-"TRiO" Student Support Services
+TRIO Student Support Services

-The "TRiO" Student Support Services (SSS) program assists its participants in achieving academic and personal success.
-TRiO Offers continued support while at RRCC and during transfer to a 4-year college or university, for First Generation students, demonstrate a financial need and/or students working with Accessibility Services.
+TRIO Student Support Services (SSS) program assists its participants in achieving academic and personal success.
+TRIO SSS offers continued support while at RRCC and during transfer to a 4-year college or university.

-Eligible participants can be first generation, demonstrate financial need, and/or have a documented disability.
+Eligible participants will be first generation college students, those who demonstrate a financial need, and/or students who have a documented disability.